 Now you know you know roughly how much light you need in the room you can decide how you want to provide, for example one powerful light or more smaller lights.
 Personally, I prefer more lights as the light feels more even with less chance of shadows.

 Go shopping for lights, or at least start browsing.
 There are huge numbers of lights available* so you will able to find ones that fit your taste and budget.
 Start with what you know, such as the specific lights you identified earlier; for example a reading light if you read in the same chair, accent light to highlight a piece of art.
 Once you have an idea of some lights you’re interested in, calculate their lumens.
 If the details don’t tell you the lumens you can get an approximate value by knowing the bulb type, the bulb wattage and the number of bulbs in the light fitting.
-For example the Edda crystal pendant light*
+For example the Edda crystal pendant light (no longer available)

 - uses G9 bulbs which Google tells me are halogen bulbs